Ganeshkumarbojja/shoponline/README.md

 # ShopOnline Webiste

-- It is a single page website consist of several routes such as home, products, productdetail allows us look at different products and filter the products based on the category.
+- It is a single-page application designed for shopping, consisting of several routes such as home, products, and product details.
+The application is designed with responsiveness in mind and allows for theme switching between light and dark modes.

-# Routes
+## Routes

 - Home